Soori99/Last-Mile-Delivery/README.md

 # Last-Mile-Delivery
-Pickup, Delivery and Installation Vehicle Routing Problem with Crew Allocation

 Novel Pickup, Delivery and Installation Vehicle Routing Problem with Crew Allocation using Mixed Integer Linear Programming using ILOG CPLEX solver

 Implemented variants of the Vehicle Routing Problem: